Using Reiki to Relieve Symptoms Immediately in the Hospital

-Many of our treatments in traditional allopathic medicine are based on medical studies that show benefit, risks and possible outcomes.
-Evidenced Based Medicine, or EBM is used for most therapies, surgeries, and medications in the United States.
+Many of traditional allopathic medicine’s treatments are based on medical studies that show benefits, risks, and possible outcomes.
+Evidence-based Medicine, or EBM, is used for most therapies, surgeries, and medications in the United States.
 EBM offers guidelines and a rational approach to the choice of therapies.
 Physicians like EBM because it helps to remove personal and professional bias, keeping the choice of which treatment to use objective.

-Reiki, and many complimentary treatments that work on the human biofield can be the most difficult to study in Evidenced Based Medicine as it is difficult to arrange studies that fit typical guidelines of EBM in energy medicine.
+Reiki and many complimentary treatments that work on the human biofield can be the most difficult to study in evidence-based Medicine as it is difficult to arrange studies that fit typical guidelines of EBM in energy medicine.

 Reiki has many benefits, including physical, emotional, mental and spiritual.
 This particular study showed that “reiki improved pain by 49.2% and anxiety by 59.8%1” These were patients being treated in the hospital experiencing an immediate improvement in some of the most severe symptoms related to hospitalization.